chaosprint/glicol/rs/README.md

 This folder contains files for the engine of Glicol written in Rust.

-The engine is divided into several crates.

-This is mainly because that proc macro requires such a structure.
+The `main` provides an `Engine` that takes the code as input, stores samples, and yield `next_block` of audio constantly.

+The `parser` offers the `get_ast` function for the `Engine` to parse the code.

+The `macros` is basically some proc macros to make some dev work easier.

+The `wasm` crate exports the `Engine` to a WebAssembly file which can be used in web browsers.

+The `synth` provides all the audio support.

-Yet this makes it clear that `glicol_synth` crate can be used as a standalone Rust audio library.
+## Glicol synth as a standalone Rust audio library

 You can write an audio project like this: